 He is the editor of Judaism: A Quarterly Journal of Jewish Life and Thought (the journal, formerly published by the American Jewish Congress, is on hiatus at the moment).

 He is among Northern New Jersey's most popular instructors of continuing adult Jewish education.
 Currently, he conducts two adult education classes each week (check out the Genesis and Prophets pages); they have been virtual during the lockdown.

 A product of the yeshivah world, Shammai was ordained in 1967, but chose to pursue a career in journalism before assuming the pulpit, winning several prestigious journalism awards (including the Washington Journalism Center's Thomas L. Stokes Award for National Reporting, and the National Association for Justice's Media Humanitarian Award).
 He is the author of eight books, most on secular topics, and is at work on several more.
 His first book, Martha: The Mouth That Roared, is being made into a miniseries (it's about Martha Mitchell and Watergate) by Sir Ridley Scott's Scott Free production company.
-His latest book, Judaism as a Way of Life: Jewish PrMctice and Lived Religion, will be published by Lexington Books (a division of Rowman & Littlefield) later this year.
+His latest book, tentatively titled Judaism for the disinterested, will be published later this year.

 THE DAY SHAMMAI WENT GLOBAL!